-One of the more intense encounters began when I was ten years old.
+One of the more intense encounters began when I was eleven years old.
 Any more of that Yerba Maté?
 I might need some fortification before I proceed with this story….

-Something very dark and strange happened to me when I was ten years old, but I didn’t know just how strange it was until three years after it happened.
-I grew up in the Bronx, my parents still live there, and until I was ten years old there were no other kids on my block that I could relate to as fellow mutants.
+Something very dark and strange happened to me when I was eleven, but I didn’t know just how strange it was until two years after it happened.
+I grew up in the Bronx, my parents still live there, and until I was eleven there were no other kids on my block that I could relate to as fellow mutants.
 There were great kids, five Irish girls that lived next door, and an Irish boy at the end of the block who were my closest friends, and they had enormous character, unforgettable people, but not exactly mutants.
-No one shared my penchant for sci-fi and the weird, anomalous and paranormal.
-Even at ten I believe I was starting to read books about ufology and ESP and so forth.
+No one shared my penchant for sci-fi and the weird, anomalous, and paranormal.
+Even at eleven, I believe I was starting to read books about ufology and ESP and so forth.

-Then, the summer of my tenth year, a Ukrainian family moved next door, the other next door, the Irish family still on the other side.
+That summer, a Ukrainian family moved next door, the other next door, the Irish family still on the other side.
 The Ukrainian family had three kids, two brothers, Joseph and Ivan, and a sister, Sophie, (not their real names) all of them highly intelligent, talented, good-looking, charismatic, and despite everything I am about to tell you, I don’t bear them any ill will, and never did, I still think of them as family, still occasionally hear from them.
-The middle child, we’ll call him Ivan, was within a few months of my exact age, much closer to me in age than any other kid on the block, and he was extremely bright and charismatic, and there was an immediate magnetism between us, we were to quickly become best friends, spending most of the time when we were not in school with each other.
+The middle child, we’ll call him Ivan, was just four months older than me, far closer in age than any other kid on the block, and he was extremely bright and charismatic.
+There was an immediate magnetism between us, and we quickly become best friends, spending most of the time when we were not in school with each other.
 But there was always an undercurrent of ethnic tension and competitiveness.
-This wasn’t at all surprising, because in the Bronx during those years, late Sixties to early Seventies, ethnic tensions were the norm, and while New York is always praised as a “melting pot” and people in Boulder are always talking about how much they value diversity, and so forth, for me diversity meant, paraphrasing Woody Allen, the opportunity to get beaten up by children of all races, creeds and colors.
+This wasn’t at all surprising, because in the Bronx during those years, the late Sixties to early Seventies, ethnic tensions were the norm.
+While New York is always praised as a “melting pot” and people in Boulder are always talking about how much they value diversity, and so forth, for me, diversity meant, paraphrasing Woody Allen, the opportunity to get beaten up by children of all races, creeds, and colors.
 And so it was normal to have particular friendships with say the Irish family next door, but if I went around the corner to Jerome avenue, the Irish kids over there might have a very different approach to me, and for this sort of reason most of our time was spent very close to our block where we had the relative safety of home turf.

-I had no idea about this at the time, but apparently Ukranians are considered one of the most anti-Semitic ethnic groups around.
-Apparently the Nazis used them as concentration camp guards, and the Nazis actually had to calm them down.
+I had no idea about this at the time, but apparently, Ukrainians are considered one of the most anti-Semitic ethnic groups around.
+Apparently, the Nazis used them as concentration camp guards, and the Nazis actually had to calm them down.
 I heard this in the Eighties from a Jungian scholar who had studied the Ukrainians, and who also noted that they were a highly talented group, with mystical and parapsychological themes in their history.
-All of my great grand parents, and three out of four of my grandparents, were Jews who grew up in Russia, and who escaped Russia to get away from pogroms.
-And this family next door were first and second generation immigrants from the Ukraine, only the three kids having been born in the states.
+All of my great grandparents, and three out of four of my grandparents, were Jews who grew up in Russia, and who escaped Russia to get away from pogroms.
+My dad’s family was actually from Kyiv, Ukraine.
+And this family next door were first and second-generation immigrants from Ukraine, only the three kids having been born in the states.
 But no one in that family, except the two young brothers, my closest friends, had the slightest trace of anti-Semitism.
-The parents and grand parents highly approved of me and my family of polite, educated, professional class, Jews.
+The parents and grandparents highly approved of me and my family of polite, educated, professional class, Jews.
 The grandfather, who had been a multilingual merchant in the old country, even spoke some Yiddish, the language my father grew up speaking along with English.
-On ethnic holidays, the families sent over plates of ethnic delicacies and baked goods, and we got the better deal, because the Ukrainian grand mother had been a professional baker and cook.
+On ethnic holidays, the families sent over plates of ethnic delicacies and baked goods, and we got the better deal because the Ukrainian grandmother had been a professional baker and cook.

-As I sat there drinking the water with a straw, and my sister sat in the shadows at the edges of florescent kitchen light, there was the most archetypal moment of my relationship with her.
-In a moment of rare compassion she said to me,
+As I sat there drinking the water with a straw, and my sister sat in the shadows at the edges of fluorescent kitchen light, there was the most archetypal moment of my relationship with her.
+In a moment of rare compassion, she said to me,